-Then he turned to Stimson, and his voice sank almost beyond hearing as he said, was dead."
+Then he turned to Stimson, and his voice sank almost beyond hearing as he said, "Sergeant, remember Witham fancied I was dead."

-He moved his head a trifle, and the doctor stooping over him signed to the rest tor, stooping over him, signed to the rest, who went out except Barrington.
+He moved his head a trifle, and the doctor, stooping over him, signed to the rest, who went out except Barrington.